scholzj/aws-minikube/README.md

 ## Updates

+* **8.6.2019** Update to Kubernetes 1.14.3, better SE Linux handling, SSH and API CIDR configuration (thats for the contributions)
 * **22.5.2019** Update to Kubernetes 1.14.2
 * **13.4.2019** Update to Kubernetes 1.14.1
 * **31.3.2019** Update to Kubernetes 1.14.0, Ingress 0.23.0, External DNS 0.5.12, Calico 3.6.1